First international book on gender ideology warns of ‘serious global threat’ to women

 Contact

-To arrange interviews with anyone quoted in the press release or contributing authors, attend the book launch in Glasgow on Friday evening, or for further information, quotes and review copies of the book, contact Taiwan WDI contact and contributing author to the book, Jaclynn Joseph at [email protected]
+To arrange interviews with anyone quoted in the press release or contributing authors, attend the book launch in Glasgow on Friday evening, or for further information, quotes and review copies of the book, contact Taiwan WDI contact and contributing author to the book, Jaclynn Joyce at [email protected]

 About Women’s Declaration International